ornlneutronimaging/MCP_Sensor_Resolution/README.md

 # MCP_Sensor_Resolution

+> As of Aug 15, 2025, the development of the project is shifted to https://code.ornl.gov/ornlneutronimaging/BraggSR.

 This repository allows the determination of the resolution of radiographs produced by the MCP sensor for VENUS (BL-10).
 It uses radiographs normalized using the Normalization_TOF program.
 The program "Resolution" functions by using image processing to increase contrast and employs Canny edge detection to find and catalog all edges in the horizontal and vertical planes.